< Select Your Region

 This guide will give you step-by-step instructions for getting up and running with your new radio, including going over its special features.
 See the video above for a full run-down of all the features or see below for help with transmitting your first message.

-Initial Setup and Transmitting
+Initial Setup & Transmitting

 1. Make sure that your radio is fully charged before you begin.